-Taylor-Wharton fill hose kits for the XL-45/50HP/55HP/50VHP are designed to transfer specific liquefied gases to, or from, the containers.
+Taylor-Wharton fill hose kits for the XL-65/65HP are designed to transfer specific liquefied gases to, or from, the containers.
 These accessories are comprised of a Fill Tee Assembly and a Fill Hose.
-Cryogenic transfer hoses are constructed of stainless steel for the transfer of cryogenic liquids, and are available in four or six feet (1.2 or 1.8 m) lengths with a 3/8 in.
-NPT fitting on one end and CGA service-specific female fittings on the other.
-A Fill Tee Assembly consists of a cross fittings with a CGA end fitting, relief valve and manual dump valve.
+Cryogenic transfer hoses are constructed of stainless steel for the transfer of cryogenic liquids, and are available in four of six-ft.
+(1.2 or 1.8 m) lengths with a 3/8 in.
+NPT fitting on one end and a CGA service-specific female fittings on the other.
+A Fill Tee Assembly consists of a cross fitting with a CGA end fitting, relief valve and manual dump valve.